Mansafreo/Oracle-Forms-using-Xampp-and-PHP/README.md

 - Copy the files inside the 'php_oci8-2.2.0-7.3-ts-vc15-x86' folder to the php/ext/ folder inside Xampp
 - Clone this respository using `git clone` or simply download these files
 - Put the contents of this repo inside the 'htdocs' folder in Xampp
+- Edit the php.ini file to uncomment the oci8_12 extension
 - start Xampp
 - Open <a href='http://localhost/'>Localhost</a> and navigate to the path you put this repo